-A Brief History of the
+A History of the Global Consultation on Music

-The more recent impetus for creating GCoMM began at Urbana 2000, a missions conference for college students.
-Spradlin rented a booth through ACT and invited other ministries involved in the arts to share the space and expense.
-Seven groups or individuals joined him.
-Almost 1000 delegates registered at this booth, many of them realizing for the first time that they could use their artistic skills in the missionary endeavor.
-Building on this interest by so many young people, Fortunato circulated among the various Urbana booths inviting those exhibitors that made any mention of the arts to an impromptu breakfast.
-The initial focus of the breakfast besides networking was to discuss the next step for the International Worship and Arts Network since the AD 2000 movement was being phased out.
-Among those present at the meeting were John Benham, John Bowers, Frank Fortunato, Roberta King, David Lanning, Ron Man, George McDow, Paul Neeley, Byron Spradlin, Paul Warnack, Steven Whang, and Jolene Wilson.
-The attendees encouraged Fortunato to continue his Global Worship Report, an e-mail newsletter, and expressed a desire to organize a conference focused on missions and the arts.
+The more recent impetus for creating GCoMM began at Urbana 2000, a missions conference for university students.
+Spradlin rented a booth through ACT and invited other ministries involved in missions and the arts to share the space and expense.
+Seven groups and individuals joined him.
+Nearly 1,000 delegates registered at this booth, many of them realizing for the first time that they could use their artistic skills in the missionary endeavor.
+Building on this interest among so many young people, Fortunato invited any arts-related exhibitors at the various Urbana booths to an impromptu breakfast.
+The initial focus of the breakfast outside of the opportunity for fellowship was to discuss the next step for the International Worship and Arts Network since the AD 2000 movement was being phased out.
+Among those present at the meeting were John Benham, John Bowers, Frank Fortunato, Roberta King, David Lanning, Ron Man, George McDow, Paul Neeley, Byron Spradlin, Paul Warnock, Steven Whang, and Jolene Wilson.
+The attendees encouraged Fortunato to continue his “Global Worship Report,” an email newsletter, and also expressed a desire to organize a conference focused on missions and the arts.

-Over the next few months several people from the Urbana meeting continued to correspond about the possibility of holding a specialized conference.
-One such discussion occurred in February of 2001 when Spradlin and McDow, a music consultant working in Asia at the time, met in Nashville to talk about cooperating on some overseas projects.
-During that week they linked up by telephone with Fortunato and restated their interest in organizing a gathering.
-In late spring of that same year McDow met in Fort Worth with both Tom Avery, International Ethnomusicology Coordinator for Wycliffe, and Stan Moore, then church music chair at SWBTS, both former music missionaries to Brazil.
-Avery and Moore had been discussing such a meeting for over a decade and felt that SWBTS with the support of Wycliffe could host a conference.
+Over the next few months, several people from the Urbana meeting continued to discuss the possibility of holding a specialized conference.
+One such conversation occurred in February 2001, when Spradlin and McDow, a music consultant then working in Asia, met in Nashville to talk about cooperating on some overseas projects.
+During that week they connected by phone with Fortunato and all three reaffirmed their interest in organizing a gathering.
+In late spring of that same year, McDow met in Fort Worth with Tom Avery, International Ethnomusicology Coordinator for SIL, and Stan Moore, then the Chair of Church Music at SWBTS, both former music missionaries to Brazil.
+Avery and Moore had been discussing such a meeting for over a decade and felt that SWBTS, with the support of SIL, could host a conference.
 Within a few months they had begun to gather a planning committee.
-The name Global Consultation on Music and Missions was chosen, and John Piper, pastor of Bethlehem Baptist Church in Minneapolis, Minnesota, was engaged as the keynote speaker with Harold Best from Wheaton College as the conference moderator.
-On September 15–18, 2003, the first consultation was hosted at the Fort Worth campus of SWBTS with over 300 people in attendance from more than twenty countries.
-Worship times were led by Chuck Steddom, worship pastor at Bethlehem Baptist Church in Minneapolis, Minneapolis, Chris Hale and his Aradhna Indian style worship band, and IziBongo, an international worship team organized by Avery.
-Additional plenary speakers included Richard Twiss, president of Wiconi International; Colin Harbinson, YWAM; Roberta King, Fuller Seminary; and Dick Eastman, president of Every Home for Christ.
+The name “Global Consultation on Music and Missions” was chosen, and John Piper, pastor of Bethlehem Baptist Church in Minneapolis, Minnesota, was engaged as the keynote speaker with Harold Best, then Dean of the Wheaton College Conservatory of Music, as the conference moderator.
+On September 15–18, 2003, the Fort Worth campus of SWBTS hosted the first consultation, with over 300 people attending from more than twenty countries.
+Times of corporate worship were led by Chuck Steddom, worship pastor at Bethlehem Baptist Church in Minneapolis, Minneapolis; Chris Hale and his band Aradhna, an Indian style worship ensemble; and Izibongo, an international worship team organized by Avery.
+Other plenary speakers included Richard Twiss, president of Wiconi International; Colin Harbinson, YWAM; Roberta King, Fuller Seminary; and Dick Eastman, president of Every Home for Christ.

-The results of the first gathering (GCoMM 2003) were overwhelming.
-Many of the participants felt it was an “event of a lifetime” and that the plenary sessions and numerous seminars were outstanding.
-Many also shared that the highlight of the event was the opportunity to interact with the attendees, expressing their thrill at finally meeting people with whom they had only corresponded.
-As one person put it, “I felt like I had found a huge ‘family’ that I never knew I had—I share so much in common with these brothers and sisters in the Lord!
+The results of GCoMM 2003 were overwhelming.
+Many of the participants regarded it an “event of a lifetime” with outstanding plenary sessions and seminars.
+Many also shared that the highlight of the event was the opportunity to interact with the attendees, thrilled to finally meet people with whom they had only corresponded.
+As one person said, “I felt like I had found a huge ‘family’ that I never knew I had—I share so much in common with these brothers and sisters in the Lord!
 It was a tremendously empowering experience to fellowship and worship with so many people who are passionate about using music and other arts in missions.”
-During this first GCoMM the International Council of Ethnodoxologists (ICE), a worldwide network for those involved in cross-cultural arts ministries, was launched, and three influencers in the field of music and missions were given Distinguished Service Awards: Harold Best, Emeritus Dean of Music for the Wheaton College Conservatory of Music; Vida Chenowith, retired professor of ethnomusicology at Wheaton College Conservatory of Music; and T. W. Hunt, former professor of music and missions at SWBTS and author of the book Music in Missions: Discipling Through Music.
+During this first GCoMM the International Council of Ethnodoxologists (ICE), a worldwide network for people involved in various global arts ministries and educational endeavors, was launched, and three influencers in the field of music and missions were given Distinguished Service Awards: Harold Best, who through his position at Wheaton and his writings was a great influencer to missionaries who used the arts in their work; Vida Chenowith, retired professor of ethnomusicology at Wheaton College Conservatory of Music; and T. W. Hunt, former professor of music and missions at SWBTS and author of the book Music in Missions: Discipling Through Music.
 By 2004 committees were being formed to initiate another GCoMM.
-The executive board accepted an invitation from Benham’s Music in World Cultures organization to host the event from July 11 through 15, 2006, at Bethel University’s Saint Paul, Minnesota, campus.
+The executive board accepted an invitation from Benham’s Music in World Cultures organization to host the event on July 11–15, 2006, at Bethel University in St. Paul, Minnesota.

-Several Thai Christian leaders, designated as Thai Heroes, aided in the program and presented how the arts were being used in local Christian endeavors.
-A contingent of students from Campus Crusade for Christ Thailand served as ushers.
-Worship sessions were led by IziBongo, faculty and students of Singapore Bible College, and two Thai worship bands, Crossover and Mercy Note.
-Of particular interest was the Tuesday evening plenary session which featured Karen worship leader, Suwichan Phatthanapraiwan, several tribal choirs, and a traditional Thai drama about the Good Samaritan by CCI.
-Firsts at this event included ten minute talks by several delegates describing their ministries and an exhibit by Thai Christian Artists.
+Several Thai Christian leaders, designated as “Thai Heroes” by the planning committee, participated in the program and explained how the arts were being used in local Christian endeavors.
+Students from Campus Crusade for Christ Thailand served as ushers.
+Worship sessions were led by Izibongo, faculty and students of Singapore Bible College, and two Thai worship bands, Crossover and Mercy Note.
+Of particular interest was the Tuesday evening plenary session which featured Karen worship leader Suwichan Phatthanapraiwan, several tribal choirs, and a CCI traditional Thai drama about the Good Samaritan.
+Firsts at this event included ten-minute talks by several delegates describing their ministries and an exhibit by Thai Christian visual artists.
 One artist, Pan Piawong, even created a painting during worship times which along with paintings donated by all the other artists were sold in a silent auction to benefit scholarship funds for the next GCoMM.
-Distinguished Service awards were presented to Soonthorn Soonthorntrawong for his use of music in prison ministry and Nat and Sugar for their Christian influence around the world using their gifts in the arts.
-This GCoMM ended with a very moving Lord’s supper that included a video of an Assyrian Christian singing praises to God just one mile from the ISIS battle lines.
-The final count of delegates showed that some 40 countries and all the continents except Antarctica were represented by the over 200 attendees.
+Distinguished Service Awards were presented to Soonthorn Soonthorntrawong for his use of music in prison ministry and to Sugar Yontararak and her husband, Nat, for their Christian influence around the world using their gifts in the arts.
+This GCoMM ended with a celebration of communion that included a video of an Assyrian Christian singing praises to God just one mile from the ISIS battle lines.
+The final count of delegates showed that some forty countries and all continents except Antarctica were represented by the over 200 attendees.